KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 Again using parent lex encodings to identify the right rows to extract more easily and cyclicng through is easier have to upd entries and breaks at the end

+UvRemove(IntegerMatrix A, IntegerVector N, IntegerVector ENTRIES, IntegerVector BREAK, IntegerVector o1, IntegerVector o2) removes the unimportant variables then, for all CPTs that could now have degenerate parents, identifies if there are any and removes them assumes o1, o2 distinct using lex calculations not explained fully to gen certain types of asst from partial assts

+ConnectedComponents(IntegerMatrix A)
+takes a adj matrix, assumed to be acyclic returns an integer #connected components if >1 then also a matrix with 0/1 vectors of connected components didnt really explain WHY this method gives the CC

+UVRSAndRPSDQRankPriority(IntegerMatrix A, IntegerVector N, IntegerVector ENTRIES, IntegerVector BREAK, IntegerVector o1, IntegerVector o2)
+  //checks Are applied and if found false, DQFALSE is returned with 0 outcomes considered and start
+  //and end times
+  //Otherwise, once reduced it is separated into connected components.
+  //Each subDQ (if >1) is tested at formation with numerical checks.
+  //If any found false DQFALSE is returned with 0 outcomes considered and start and end times
+  //If all pass this is the point at with DonePreProc Time is recorded.
+  //Each SubDQ is answered in order of increasing size.
+The outcomes considered each time are added on
+  //If any is false, proccess immediately stops and DQFALSE is returned with
+  //outcomes considered and time steps START, DONEPP, END
+  //If all are true then proccess returns DQTRUE with total outcomes considered and
+  //time steps START, DONEPP, END
+  //Further, if the function gets past PP then the reduced #outcomes is output

+ uses numerical checks and logs outcomes traversed and times and #outcomes as explained in thesis using increasing size to order subCPN

+ ForwardPruning(IntegerMatrix A, IntegerVector N, IntegerVector ENTRIES, IntegerVector BREAK, IntegerVector o1, IntegerVector o2)
+  //This function applies forward pruning.
+It then removes all size 1 variables and normalises the remaining domains so
+  //that they are back to being enumerated 1,2,3,..
+  //OUTPUTS: - If any domain goes to 0 (automatic false) then outputs the variable of interest and the Domains vector
+  //(pruned up to that point)
+  // -OTHERWISEit outputs the pruned domains matrix, the reduced (pruned, normalised, degeneracies rmvd) CPN and assoc reduced DQ

+ForwardPruning(IntegerMatrix A, IntegerVector N, IntegerVector ENTRIES, IntegerVector BREAK, IntegerVector o1, IntegerVector o2)
+Mention WHY we have to normalise and get rid of 1 value variables

 update ref-> paper!